msimbao/makerspace_inventory/README.md

 This project is licensed under the GNU GENERAL PUBLIC LICENSE

-## Road Map - Features and Issues to be Solved
+## Road Map - Features and Issues to be Solved (Feel Free to add anything)

 ### Issues